Carglglz/upydev/README.md

 - **ssl_wrepl**: To enter the terminal SSLWebREPL a E2EE wrepl/shell terminal (SSL sockets);
              CTRL-x to exit, CTRL-u to toggle encryption mode (enabled by default) To see more keybindings info do CTRL-k.
-By default resets after exit, use -rkey option to refresh the WebREPL password with a new random password, after exit.This passowrd will be stored in the working directory or in global directory with -g option.
-(This mode needs upysecrets.py, ssl_socket_client_server.py, ssl_repl.py)
+By default resets after exit.
+(This mode needs ssl_repl.py)

 - **ssl**: to acces ssl_wrepl in a 'ssh' style command to be used like e.g.:
       "upydev ssl@192.168.1.42" or if a device is stored in a global group called "UPY_G" (this